72-Hour Emergency Preparedness Kit: ESSENTIALS to Include for Natural Disasters

 - Liquid Skin Bandage (alternative to stitches)

-I wasn’t able to compromise with the quality of my first aid kit so I’m super happy that I went with MyMedic.
+I wasn’t willing to compromise with the quality of my first aid kit so I’m super happy that I went with MyMedic.

 SHOP FIRST AID SUPPLIES